Quest2GM/RobotVision/README.md

 	derivative = (error - last_error) / dt
 	last_error = error

-We can easily modify the code block to integrate using the trapezoidal rule or the midpoint rule, as opposed to the standard Riemann sum to get better approximations of the intergral (and likewise with the derivative, but using euler forward or Runge-Kutta, etc).
+We can easily modify the code block to integrate using the trapezoidal rule or the midpoint rule, as opposed to the standard Riemann sum to get better approximations of the integral (and likewise with the derivative, but using euler forward or Runge-Kutta, etc).

 <p  align="justify">
 From here, after tuning our PID gains of course, we can draw any path on the screen and the robot should be able to follow it!